georgejmx/risk-simulator/README.md

 3. Total number of defending territories

 The program outputs;
-1. The probability of success *(as a percentage, which comes from 2000 possible simulations)*
+1. The probability of success as a percentage, which comes from 1000 possible simulations. *Excuse the slow running time*
 2. The expected number of territories conquered

 ## How the code works